SJClass/SJFrameSwift/README.md

 ## License

-MyFrameSwiftPublic is available under the MIT license.
+SJFrameSwift is available under the MIT license.
 See the LICENSE file for more info.